The Bonds Essential for Happiness

 BY: Troy Murphy |July 2018

-Ed Diener and Martin Seligman have dedicated their careers and lives to positive psychology, a great departure from the more traditional focus on pathology.
+Ed Diener and Martin Seligman have dedicated their careers and lives to positive psychology, a departure from the traditional focus on pathology.
 In a study, they compared happy people with less happy people.
-The most notable factor that distinguished one group from the other was the happier group had “rich, satisfying relationships.”
+The most notable factor that distinguished the one group from the other was the happier group had “rich, satisfying relationships.”
 Having meaningful relationships with friends, family, or romantic partners was necessary for happiness.

-David Myers, a professor of psychology also intrigued the positive psychology of happiness, narrowed the relationships down even further, zeroing in on romantic partners, “there are few stronger predictions of happiness than a close nurturing, equitable, intimate lifelong companion with one’s best friend.”
+David Myers, a professor of psychology also intrigued with the positive psychology of happiness, narrowed the relationships down even further, zeroing in on romantic partners, “there are few stronger predictions of happiness than a close nurturing, equitable, intimate lifelong companion with one’s best friend.”